Botswana Economy and More

 Botswana currency is known as Botswana Pula (BWP), which is introduced in the year 1976.

-The currency issued by the Bank of Botswana, the central bank, which engages a variety of business including bond markets, and others.
+The currency issued by the Bank of Botswana (opens in a new tab), the central bank, which engages a variety of businesses including bond markets, and others.

 Read my articel on How to start a business in Botswana.